-Get Inspired: How to get into Football
+Get Inspired: How to get into football

 Disability football is well served across Britain, with a host of different opportunities for different groups of people.

-The English FA's Disability Talent Programme is designed to produce football excellence as well as personal development.
+The English FA's Disability Football section has plenty of ideas for playing or coaching.
 The Wales Football Trust have a dedicated disability co-ordinator to deliver a fully inclusive programme.

 Likewise, the Scottish and Northern Ireland Football Associations aim to ensure that disabled people have the chance to take part fully and fulfil their potential.